GeekyAnts/nativebase-docs/docs/3.2.x/migration/action-sheet.md

 ---
 id: action-sheet
 title: ActionSheet
+We have sliced ActionSheet in NativeBase into multiple smaller components to provide more control over the code and to make it more readable.
+Know more here.
 ---

 We have sliced [`Actionsheet`](/action-sheet) into multiple smaller component which not only provides more control over the the code but also makes it more readable.